 Staff and student awareness, cooperation and involvement are critical to the success of campus safety.
 Staff and students must assume responsibility for their own personal safety, and the security of their belongings by taking common sense precautions.
+Public Safety actively conducts situational awareness and "See Something.
+Say Something' training for employees and students.

-Procedures For Reporting Off-Campus Injuries
+Procedures for Reporting Off-Campus Injuries

-In the event of injury to a student or staff member occurring at a Collegesponsored off-campus event, the staff member in charge shall decide the best course of action, and shall report this injury to a member of Public Safety upon return to the college.
+In the event of injury to a student or staff member occurring at a College sponsored off-campus event, the staff member in charge shall decide the best course of action, and shall report this injury to a member of Public Safety upon return to the college.

-Right To File A Complaint
+Right to File a Complaint